 - Time and Activity Reports.
-Timesheets for grant-funded staff must: - Reflect after-the-fact accounting of the total activities and hours worked for which the employee is compensated and indicate the specific time worked on the funded project.
+Timesheets for grant-funded staff, including those used as match, must: - Reflect after-the-fact accounting of the total activities and hours worked for which the employee is compensated and indicate the specific time worked on the funded project.
 For example, a full-time employee working 40 hours per week performs 15 hours of funded project activities and 25 hours of activities not supported by grant funds.
-37.5% of the employee's salary for the week may be paid with grant funds. - o Be prepared at least monthly and coincide with one or more pay periods - Include signatures of the employee and an approving supervisor with firsthand knowledge of the work performed - Invoices and proof of payment for fringe benefits reflecting the actual costs paid by the employer.
+37.5% of the employee's salary for the week may be paid with grant funds. - o Be prepared at least monthly and coincide with one or more pay periods - Include signatures of the employee and an approving supervisor with firsthand knowledge of the work performed - Paystubs, invoices and proof of payment for fringe benefits reflecting actual costs paid by the employer.